fiddlerwoaroof/tempores/README.md

   -h --help                       boolean  show help
 ```

+By default, it orders the log by dates.
+With the `-r` option, it displays the dates in descending order:

 ```
 % ./timesheet -r sample-inputs/test.ts
 Thu, 2016/01/04  Client #2    5.00 hrs  Implement prototype and write presentation